-7 Tips for Choosing the Right Soil for Your Raised Bed Garden
+7 Tips for Choosing the Right Soil for Your Garden Bed

 You are eager to create your garden, and you've decided to use raised beds.
 Now you need to decide what to fill them with – should you use potting soil (such as the square foot gardening Mel's Mix) or garden soil (topsoil)?